zenimarc/Hyp-Nuxt-project-polimi/README.md

 The Design document is available here: [Design_Report.pdf](METTERE LINK)

 **Technology:**
-The project has been developed using the Nuxt.js framework.
+The project has been developed using the Nuxt.js and the Vue.js frameworks.

 **Other Technologies:**
 Server Technology: NodeJS